RJT1990/pyflux/docs/source/arimax.rst

    Optional arguments include **figsize** - the dimensions of the figure to plot.

-.. py:function:: plot_parameters(indices, figsize)

-   Returns a plot of the parameters and their associated uncertainty. **indices** is a list referring to the parameter indices that you want ot plot.
-Figsize specifies how big the plot will be.

 .. py:function:: plot_predict(h,past_values,intervals,oos_data,**kwargs)

    Plots predictions of the model. **h** is an int of how many steps ahead to predict. **past_values** is an int of how many past values of the series to plot. **intervals** is a bool on whether to include confidence/credibility intervals or not. **oos_data** is a DataFrame in the same format as the original DataFrame and has data for the explanatory variables to be used for prediction.